MechTechnology/SmartStitch/README.md

 ## Want to build your own GUI Verison?

-### How to built --Windows
+### How to build GUI package --Windows
 1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
 2. then to create a build do: pyinstaller SmartStitchGUI.spec

-### How single file --Windows
+### How to build a Single File GUI package --Windows
 1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
 2. then to create a build do: pyinstaller SmartStitchGUI_SingleFile.spec

-## Want to run the console version?
+## Want to run the Console Version?
 Well you have to know python first of all, and then do the follow:
 1. pip install all the needed packages in SmartStitchCore
-2. open SmartStitchConsole, and call the stitch_process function and give it the needed required and optional parameters as you desire. refer to this documentation if you are confused on how what each parameter does and what values it can take.
+2. open SmartStitchConsole, and call the stitch_process function and give it the required and optional parameters you desire. refer to this documentation if you are confused on what each parameter does and what values it can take.